NetApp/harvest/docs/dashboards.md

 Harvest can be used to import dashboards to Grafana.

-The `bin/harvest garfana` utility requires the address (hostname or IP), port of the Grafana server, and a Grafana API token.
+The `bin/harvest grafana` utility requires the address (hostname or IP), port of the Grafana server, and a Grafana API token.
 The port can be omitted if Grafana is configured to redirect the URL.
 Use the `-d` flag to point to the directory that contains the dashboards.